Identifying and resolving the gaps

 Two essential parts of this strategy involve creating guidelines that help build authority trust – both among authorities and with the public – and communicating what the general public has to do to feel and keep safe.
 This is particular important in Sweden – according to the ’Principle of Responsibility’ those that are responsible for something on a day-to-day basis, continue to have that responsibility in a crisis.
 The Principle of Responsibility applies equally to an authority as an individual.

 “We know that mistakes will be made during a pandemic,” continues Robin.
 “This is new territory, and everybody is learning ‘on the job’.
 However, it’s important it doesn’t turn into a finger pointing exercise.
-If a mistake is made we bring the relevant authorities together, analyze the situation and once we know what happened, communicate it.
+If a mistake is made we bring the relevant authorities together, analyse the situation and once we know what happened, communicate it.
 Transparency is key if you want to build trust.
 This way you can put energy into learning from mistakes.”

 Dealing with the new normal, day to day

-One key goal for Linda and Robin has been ensuring the organization – and the supporting networks around it – are prepared to deal with issues in the right order.
+One key goal for Linda and Robin has been ensuring the organisation – and the supporting networks around it – are prepared to deal with issues in the right order.
 This means making sure authorities can deal with the new normal and the difficulties that come with it as part of their day to day operations.

 “The pandemic is long-term, and understandably people are beginning to tire of it,” explains Linda.
 “Communication is vital now to help keep the spread of Coronavirus at bay.
 We’ve worked hard to put the right crisis management processes and methodologies into place.
 This should ensure things run as ‘smoothly as possible’ now that the fall is here, the holiday season is over, and many people are going back to day to day life – albeit with alternative routines.”